How to identify the quality of foie gras?

 On the other hand, having these labels does not mean that all foie gras have the same taste or the same texture, nor even that the quality is exactly the same, since each producer brings their unique touch to it.
 In the same way that you can find a good wine from Médoc or Sauternes, you will also find different foie gras.
 Try different brands that carry these labels and you will then identify which is your favorite foie gras.

-At Foie Gras Gourmet, we offer you a rigorous selection of products from the South-West of France, where quality, respect in the breeding and production of ducks and geese, as well as the commitment of each producer, combine for you offer products of exceptional quality.
-Each of the products we offer is unique and different so you can choose the foie gras that best suits your preferences and tastes.
+At Foie Gras Gourmet, we offer you a carefully selected range of products from the South-West of France, where quality, respect for the breeding and production of ducks and geese, as well as the commitment of each producer, come together to provide you with products of exceptional quality.
+Each of the products we offer is unique and different so that you can choose the foie gras that best matches your preferences and tastes.

 Ask questions on the topic of foie gras